-The implementation of the vehicle labelling directive is responsibility of each country.
+The implementation of the vehicle labelling directive is the responsibility of each country.
 If we take the UK as an example, it differs from Germany in that currently, direct labelling requirements do not apply to sales made via the internet, promotional websites or other electronic channels.
-However, guidance does state that Government would expect similar labelling approaches to be followed.
+However, the guidance does state that Government would expect similar labelling approaches to be followed.

-There is awareness that more consumers are making their buying decision without seeing the vehicle at a point of sale and therefore, more will be done to escalate energy consumption and emissions awareness.
+There is an awareness that more consumers are making their buying decision without seeing the vehicle at a point of sale and therefore, more will be done to escalate energy consumption and emissions awareness.